Janner Corozo: Independiente del Valle

 On 1 January 2017, Corozo signed for Independiente del Valle, also in the top tier.
 In July, however, he suffered a knee injury which kept him out for the remainder of the season.

 After being mainly used as a substitute during the 2018 campaign, Corozo returned to previous club Macará on 20 December 2018, on a one-year loan deal.

 Delfín

 On 2 January 2020, Delfín announced the signing of Corozo.
 He immediately became a starter for his new side, being subsequently linked to Emelec, LDU Quito and Barcelona in 2021.

-Everton (loan)
+Pachuca

-On second half 2022, Corozo joined Grupo Pachuca and was immediately loaned to Everton de Viña del Mar in the Chilean Primera División.
+In 2022, Corozo joined Pachuca and was immediately loaned to Everton de Viña del Mar in the Chilean Primera División.

 International career

 On 23 October 2021, Corozo was called up to the Ecuador national team by manager Gustavo Alfaro for a friendly against Mexico.
 He made his full international debut four days later, starting and scoring his side's second in the 3–2 win at the Bank of America Stadium in Charlotte, North Carolina.